david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 # GStreamer Audio Analytics Tutorial

-This tutorial uses four exercises to help you:
+This tutorial uses three exercises to help you:

 - Build an Audio analytics pipeline with the GStreamer* gst-launch tool and GStreamer Audio Analytics (GAA) plug-in.
 - Publish the inference results to a `.json` file.

-The first three exercises build on each other in increasing complexity.
-If you are new to using the DL Streamer, complete these in order.
+- Put together a custom pipeline using multiple models for a threat detection scenario.

 Before beginning the exercises, you must download the models and videos that the tutorials use.
 You should also read the information about the elements used in a GAA pipeline to help you understand the elements and options the exercises use.